 If you’re planning on visiting Alaska, make sure to pack your binoculars and camera, and be prepared for some amazing wildlife sightings!

-See Related: Best & Fun Things to do in Juneau, Alaska
+See Related: Things to do in Juneau, Alaska

 5. The Alaska Railroad is incredible

 The Alaska Railroad is an incredible way to see the state of Alaska.
-The railroad travels from Seward to Fairbanks, and it’s a great way to see the glaciers, mountains, and wildlife of Alaska.
+The railroad travels from Seward to Fairbanks, and it’s a great way to see Alaska’s glaciers, mountains, and wildlife.
 The train has dome cars that allow passengers to see all around them, and the windows can be opened so that passengers can smell the fresh air and hear the sounds of the forest.

 6. Sometimes the northern lights appear only on camera